Overview: Committee Letter

 DO NOT include the names of the writers who submitted individual letters of evaluation to the Preprofessional Advising Center in your primary application.
 All evaluations in your prehealth file are submitted, unabridged, with your NYU Committee Letter of Evaluation.
 Noting the names of each evaluation writer separately in your application will give admissions personnel the false impression that these letters will arrive separately, delaying evaluation of your application.

 Submitting Your Committee Letter to Health Professional Programs

-- The Committee on Evaluations will not finalize or submit Committee Letters before your centralized application has been submitted.
+- The Committee will not finalize or submit Committee Letters before your centralized application has been submitted.
 In most cases, centralized applications cannot be submitted prior to June 1.
 Even in instances where you can submit your centralized application prior to June 1, we will not accept requests for Committee Letter before June 1.

 - Please allow four (4) to six (6) weeks for the Committee Letter to be uploaded to the relevant online centralized application service (e.g., AMCAS, AACOMAS, or AADSAS) or the programs to which you applied.
 The four week processing period does not include university closures and holidays.
 Our timeline will in no way negatively impact your application.
 It takes four to six weeks for your application to be verified by the online application services.

 - Our staff will send your Committee Letter and associated evaluations electronically, whenever possible, to expedite the transmission of these documents.

 - You (the applicant) are responsible for meeting the deadlines of professional schools and ensuring that your file is complete at each of them.
 Schools do not consider your application complete until you have submitted secondary applications.

 Submitting Your Committee Letter

 For Summer 2023 Applicants - Fall 2024 Matriculants